sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 2. **Use DC values when possible.** This decreases the amount of variants, making the decision table easier to read and easier to understand.
 3. **Variants with DC values should not overlap.** If they do, they should at least have the same action.
 4. **Add a default column.** This provides an action for the variants that are not in the decision table, allowing the decision table to not include all possible variants.
-5. **Consider non-boolean conditions if conditions are mutually exclusive.** Mutually means that the conditions can never be true at the same time.
+5. **Consider non-boolean conditions if conditions are mutually exclusive.** Mutually exclusive means that the conditions can never be true at the same time.
 These conditions then probably encode a single non-boolean condition.
 6. **If most conditions are non-boolean, consider using a different combinatorial testing technique instead**.
 One example would be pair-wise testing.

 {% set video_id = "RHB_HaGfNjM" %}